asset-group/asset-group.github.io/code.md

 [AGRID](https://gitlab.com/asset-sutd/public/agrid) aims at encoding discrete models of robotic systems to support verification of robotic software.
 It is able to encode models as either Satisfiability Modulo Theory or Bounded Model Checking problems.

+#### RAIDS
+[RAIDS](https://github.com/cd-wang/RAIDS) is an intrusion detection system for autonomous cars.
+It extracts and analyzes sensory information (e.g., camera images and distance sensor values) to validate frames transmitted on the in-vehicle network (e.g., CAN bus).